 Got yourself a fancy Philips Hue smart lighting system?
 Then you probably want to know how to get the most out of it, and that's where our definitive collection of tips and tricks comes in.

-From having your lights flash to report the weather, to controlling a Philips Hue system with your voice, educate yourself by finding out exactly what your Philips Hue smart bulbs can do for you.
+From having your lights flash to report the weather, to controlling a Philips Hue system with your voice, or even super-charging your home cinema setup, educate yourself by finding out exactly what your Philips Hue smart bulbs can do for you.

 Tested, rated: The best smart lights

 And be sure to check out our Philips Hue super guide for more handy hints on setting up and using your smart lights.